Undergraduate Academic Programs / Departments / Courses

 3310 THE LITERATURE OF ATLANTIC CANADA

-This course studies works by the major writers of Atlantic Canada.
-It includes a consideration of the socioeconomic and geographic factors that have influenced them and an exploration of the character of the region as depicted in their works.
+This course studies works by major writers of Atlantic Canada.
+It includes a consideration of the socioeconomic and geographic factors that have influenced the region’s literary authors and text and an exploration of the character of the region as depicted in their works.

 Three hours a week